cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/power/models/PowerModelSimple.rst

    Instantiates a PowerModelSimple.

-   :param maxPower: the max power that can be consumed in Watt-Second (Ws).
+   :param maxPower: the max power that can be supplied in Watts (W).
-   :param staticPowerPercent: the static power usage percentage between [0 and 1].
+   :param staticPowerPercent: the static power supply percentage between [0 and 1].
-   :param powerFunction: A function defining how the power consumption is computed based on the CPU utilization.
-When called, this function receives the utilization percentage in scale from [0 to 100] and must return the base power consumption for that CPU utilization.
-The function is only accountable to compute the base energy consumption because the total energy consumption depends on other factors such as the \ :java:ref:`static power <getStaticPower()>`\  consumed by the Host, independent of its CPU usage.
+   :param powerFunction: A function defining how the power supply is computed based on the CPU utilization.
+When called, this function receives the CPU utilization percentage in scale from [0 to 100] and must return the base power supply for that CPU utilization.
+The function is only accountable to compute the base power supply because the total power depends on other factors such as the \ :java:ref:`static power <getStaticPower()>`\  supplied by the Host, independent of its CPU usage.

 Methods
 -------